 Diamond Valley Municipal Enforcement is committed to serving and improving our community.
-The Town of Diamond Valley employs sworn Community Peace Officers, appointed by the Alberta Solicitor General and Minister of Public Security as authorized under the Peace Officer Act.
+The Town of Diamond Valley employs three (3) sworn Community Peace Officers, appointed by the Alberta Ministry of Public Safety and Emergency Services as authorized under the Peace Officer Act.

-Our Community Peace Officers works with law enforcement and emergency response agencies to meet the needs of the community.
+Our Community Peace Officers work with law enforcement and emergency response agencies to meet the needs of the community.

-The Municipal Enforcement Peace Officer engages in many duties including but not limited to:
+Our Community Peace Officers engage in many duties including but not limited to:

 - Vehicle patrols of residential, commercial, and industrial areas